MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 Write read cycles (write followed by read followed by write followed by read etc) and consecutive writes can cause the global timestamp to increase in an unbounded fashion.

+NOTE: Recall that each timeline has some definiton of the current time (i.e. the system clock) and a current timestamp (the timestamp most recently assigned to an operation).

-Proposal: All writes across all sessions per timeline should be blocked and added to a queue.
-At the end of X millisecond all pending writes are sent in a batch to STORAGE and committed together at the same timestamp.
+Proposal: All writes across all sessions per timeline should be added to a queue.
+If the current timestamp of the global timeline is less than or equal to the current time of the global timeline, then all writes in the queue can be executed and committed immediately.
+Otherwise the queue must wait until the current time is equal to or greater than the current timestamp, before executing and committing the writes in the queue.
+All writes in a queue are executed and committed together in a batch and assigned the same timestamp.
 The commits are all assigned the current global write timestamp.

 NOTE: The `TimestampOracle` provides us the property that the global write timestamp will be higher than all previous reads.

-This approach limits the per session write throughput to 1 write transaction per X milliseconds for user tables.
+This approach limits the per session write throughput to 1 write transaction per 1 time unit for user tables.

 This approach guarantees that when a write completes, the global timestamp is larger than or equal the timestamp of that write.
 Also, when a write completes, all previous writes and reads were at a lower timestamp than the write.
+Also, it places a bounds on how much faster the global timestamp can advance compared to the current time.

 NOTE: If the client had multiple writes to a single table known ahead of time, then grouping them in a single multi-statement write transaction would increase throughput.
 There may be some user education needed for this.